tiby312/dinotree_alg/design.md

-In this document, we'll go over the high level design of all the non trivial algorithms provided by this crate.
+In this document, we'll go over the high level design of some of the algorithms provided by this crate.

 # Tree data structure